jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) the unit's market value, if subsection (6) applies; or (f) the unit's market value, if subsection (7) applies.
-Surrender of unit: emissions relating to post-1989 forest land (4) The person is treated as selling the unit for an amount of zero if the person surrenders the emissions unit in relation to post-1989 forest land.
+Surrender of unit: emissions relating to post-1989 forest land (4) The person is treated as selling the unit for an amount of zero if the person surrenders the emissions unit in relation to post-1989 forest land, including for ceasing an activity in relation to post-1989 forest land.
 Surrender of unit: under forest sink covenant
 (4B) The person is treated as selling the unit for an amount of zero if the person transfers the emissions unit to the Crown under a forest sink covenant under section 67Y of the Forests Act 1949.
 Surrender of unit: deforestation of some pre-1990 forest land